-College Ave, our top-rated private student loan lender, doesn’t have a specific loan for flight schools, but it does lend to students who enroll in pilot training programs at eligible schools.
+College Ave, our top-rated private student loan partner, has an undergraduate and graduate career loan where students who enroll in pilot training programs at eligible schools can receive financing.

 4.25% – 13.83%

-Sallie Mae’s Career Training Smart Option student loan is specifically for trade certificate courses and professional training at schools that don’t grant traditional degrees.
+Sallie Mae’s Career Training Smart Option student loan was designed specifically for trade certificate courses and professional training at schools that don’t grant traditional degrees.

 Other loans for flight school

 If you don’t qualify for student loans for flight school, you may want to consider a personal loan.
 Unlike student loans, personal loans can be used for almost anything.
 As you would for a private student loan, make sure to compare your options as interest rates on personal loans are typically higher than a student loan.